the-real-i9/Backend-Topics-Study/Learn/DSA/Programming-with-Data-Structures-in-Mind.md

 ### Read code
 Read code written by others, especially in open-source projects.
 Observe how data structures are used in real-world scenarios.
 Reading and understanding different codebases can expose you to various approaches and solutions.

+**Basically,** it's the same way you train yourself to apply Design patterns and Principles in code.